-This is exactly likely the reason we see so many searches for Curology Moistuzer dupe and Curology cleanser dupe on our SKINSKOOL similarity platform.
+This is exactly likely the reason we see so many searches for Curology Moistuzer dupe and Curology cleanser dupe on our SKINSKOOL ingredient-list similarity tracker.
 There is of course a portion of people who don’t want to pay a subscription but they might really like the Curology Moisturizer and Curology Cleanser.

-One of the key ingredients according to the brand of their moisturizer is hyaluronic acid.
+One of the key ingredients according to Curology of their moisturizer is hyaluronic acid.
 Hyaluronic acid is that super popular ingredient in tons of products which helps skin retain moisture over time.
 Curology states that their moisturizer has a pH of 4.8-5.8 and is gluten-free, paraben-free, oil-free, and fragrance-free.
 The Curology Moisturizer ingredients are listed as follows:

 Water, Dimethicone, Glycerin, Propanediol, Polysilicone-11, Cetearyl Olivate, Butylene Glycol, 1,2-hexanediol, Sodium Acrylate/sodium Acryloyldimethyl Taurate Copolymer, Sorbitan Olivate, Polyisobutene, Carbomer, Aminomethyl Propanol, Citric Acid, Caprylhydroxamic Acid, Disodium Edta, Sodium Hyaluronate, Dimethiconol, Caprylyl/capryl Glucoside, Decyl Glucoside

 This looks to us as a relatively standard moisturizer with pretty common ingredients like dimethicone, glycerin and as the brand highlights, sodium hyaluronate.
 That being said, the texture and the absorbancy of a product can be unique to a formulation.
-So if you like it, you like it.
-That being said, those 3 ingredients are going to be the main ingredients we’re looking for in a comparable alternative.
+So if you really like it, you really like it.
+That being said, those 3 ingredients are going to be the main ingredients we’re looking for in a potential comparable alternative.

 The top comparables for Curology Moisturizer dupe: